ORU Advisory Committee Guidelines

 Role of the ORU Advisory Committee Chair

-The ORU Advisory Committee Chair is a Director-appointed person who serves for 3 years and is responsible for overseeing responsibilities of the committee and consults with the Director and VCRO on the unit’s behalf.
+The ORU Advisory Committee Chair is a Director-appointed person who serves for up to, but no more than, 5 years and is responsible for overseeing responsibilities of the committee and consults with the Director and VCRO on the unit’s behalf.

 Responsibilities of the ORU Director relating to ORU Advisory Committees